Key Takeaways

 It's Easy

 Homegrown garlic is one of my favorite crops to grow.
-I plant the garlic bulbs in early winter, harvest in early summer, and with each harvest, I cull the best bulbs from the yield to plant for the coming season.
-That's literally it.
-Now you're fantasizing about your own harvest for next summer, aren't you?
+I plant the garlic bulbs in early winter, and harvest in early summer, and with each harvest, I cull the best bulbs from the yield to plant for the coming season.
+That’s it.
+Now you’re fantasizing about your harvest for next summer, aren’t you?
 I can relate fellow garlic head!

 In most milder regions, it’s planted in preparation for winter by late fall.
 It grows best when weather conditions are favorable and plants have had enough time to mature without interference from summer crops that might compete with them during their tender growing stages.